vicariousdrama/cornychat/README.md

 ## Host Your Own Server

-Hosting your own Instance is easy....
+Hosting your own Instance is easy...

+Follow the [Install](INSTALL.md) guidance for setting up your server

+Periodically [Update](UPDATE.md) your install with changes